vietanhnl95/curious-duck/content/about/index.md

 ## About me

-Hi, my name is Viet Anh, been working in the Data Science field for a few years for technology companies in Vietnam.
-I don't like to talk much about work in this blog, but if you want to know more about it, please take a look at my maybe-up-to-date <a href="https://www.linkedin.com/in/viet-anh-nguyen-16116710a/">Linkedin profile</a>
+Hi, my name is Viet Anh.
+I have been working in the Data Science field for a few years for some technology companies in Vietnam.
+This blog isn't my résumé; therefore, if you want to know more about my experiences, please take a look at my maybe-up-to-date <a href="https://www.linkedin.com/in/viet-anh-nguyen-16116710a/">Linkedin profile</a>
 <br/><br/>
+Other than that, here are some hobbies of mine to be mentioned:

-Besides the nine-to-five job, I have lots of hobbies to do in my free time, here are a few to be mentioned:
-- I love coding, making analyses on random stuffs, build small data products to solve some typical problems that I have interest in.
-However, many of them are still in progress, but you can still explore my <a href="https://github.com/vietanhnl95">Github</a> for more information.
+- Besides the nine-to-five work, in my free time, to cultivate my technical skills, I also do some coding, make analyses on random stuffs, and build small data products.
+However, many of them are still in progress (due to my laziness), but you can still explore my <a href="https://github.com/vietanhnl95">Github</a> for more information.

 - Film photography is also one of my big passion.
 To know where most of my money goes, you can check out my <a href="https://www.instagram.com/s.i.eu/">Instagram</a>.
 A friendly advice, shooting film will make you broke, so don't try it.
 However, it's free to hit like on my photos.
 Try that one instead :sunglasses:

--
+- I love coffee, from drinking, brewing to wandering around different coffee shops.
+I hope that I can open my own coffee shop(s) someday.

+- Of course, I also like learning and sharing.
+That's why I started this blog, and I will dedicate the whole next section to elaborate this.

 ## About this blog

+You might wonder: "Why Curious Duck?"

+Curious is one

 - By definition, curiosity can be expressed as **"A desire to know or learn"**
 - Why we need to be curious: